emilwareus/addcommitpush.io/content/posts/recruiting-engineers-as-a-startup.md

 I don't have any particular insights here, other than that if the candidate is excited to work for you, this should be easy!
 Just be clear and direct with the responsibilities of the role, and work swiftly in answering questions for the candidate.
 Speed is always of the essence in recruiting.

-# How I find good candidates
+# How do I find good candidates

 ### Collaboration with my local Uni